 Four cervid species are prevalent in natural free-ranging populations in Norway: moose, red deer, roe deer (Capreolus capreolus) and reindeer.
 Red deer predominate along the west coast, whereas moose and roe deer mainly inhabit other areas of the country.
-The wild reindeer is found in fragmented sub-populations in the remote alpine regions of Southern
+The wild reindeer is found in fragmented sub-populations in the remote alpine regions of Southern Norway [7].

-Norway [7].
 In addition, Norway has populations of semi-domesticated reindeer that live in a herded condition, though free-ranging.
-The majority of semi-domesticated reindeer are found in the northern part of Norway as part of the Sami culture, particularly in the county of Troms og Finnmark.
+Most semi-domesticated reindeer are found in the northern part of Norway as part of the Sami culture, particularly in the county of Troms og Finnmark.

-The official numbers (23rd March 2022) of hunted cervids were in the 2021-2022 season: 29,276 moose, 52,806 red deer, 34,300 roe deer (numbers per 30th August 2021) and 5,652 free-ranging reindeer (numbers per 15th December 2021) [8].
+The official numbers (March 23, 2023) of hunted cervids were in the 2022-2023 season: 27,487 moose, 49,301 red deer, 34,670 roe deer (numbers per September 1, 2022) and 5,095 freeranging reindeer (numbers per December 15, 2022) [8].
 Additionally, the semi-domesticated reindeer population counts about 250,000 animals [9].
-There are approximately 120 deer farms in Norway; most of them keep red deer, but some farms have fallow deer (Dama dama) and occasionally both species.
+There are approximately 100 deer farms in Norway; most of them keep red deer, but some farms have fallow deer (Dama dama) and occasionally both species.

 Testing wild cervids for CWD was initiated in 2002 through the National Health Surveillance Program for Cervids and muskox (Ovibos moschatus), operated by the Norwegian Veterinary Institute (NVI) on behalf of the Norwegian Environmental Agency.
 A passive surveillance programme for CWD in Norwegian wild and captive cervids, coordinated by NVI on behalf of the Norwegian Food Safety Authority, has been running from 2003.
 In addition, samples from slaughtered semi-domesticated reindeer from several regions in the country have been tested.
 In 2006 and 2007 the European Commission (decision 2007/182/EC) initiated a survey for CWD where Norway took part, like the EU member-states, testing 700 cervids.
-Shown in Table 1 is the total number of cervids tested for CWD in Norway from 2002-21.
+Shown in Table 1 is the total number of cervids tested for CWD in Norway from 2002-2022.